 If the water temperature still cannot return to the normal position after the above operations, then there is a problem with the water pump, you need to check whether the belt and pulley of the pump are damaged and slippery and if there is any need to repair immediately; Check the coolant level, and if you find that the coolant level is below the “low level” line, first check for leaks, and if there is no leakage, add coolant to the reservoir and radiator.

 While not as obviously necessary as an engine or brakes, a truck’s water pump plays a vital role in safety on the road.
 A truck’s engine is full of parts subjected to incredible heat and friction while running.
-The water pump keeps the coolant consistently through the engine block, hoses, and radiator, ensuring everything stays safe temperature.
+The water pump keeps the coolant consistently through the engine block, hoses, valves, and radiator, ensuring everything stays safe temperature.